krishkothari26/Catalog_assessment/README.md

 - **Returns**:
   - `(number)`: The constant term of the polynomial.

+### `findIncorrectRoots(jsonInput)`
+Identifies incorrect roots among the provided data points by checking which points do not fit any polynomial formed by a subset of the given points.

+- **Parameters**:
+  - `jsonInput` (string): A JSON string containing encoded data.

+- **Returns**:
+  - `(Array<number>)`: An array of x-values corresponding to incorrect roots.

 ### `main(jsonInput)`
-Processes the JSON input to decode the values and compute the polynomial constant term.
+Processes the JSON input to decode the values, compute the polynomial constant term, and identify incorrect roots.

 - **Parameters**:
   - `jsonInput` (string): A JSON string containing encoded data.

 - **Returns**:
   - `(number)`: The constant term of the polynomial.
+  - `(Array<number>)`: An array of x-values corresponding to incorrect roots.

 ## Usage